oopanuga/oopanuga.github.io/_posts/2014-11-28-Jurassic-Park.md

 ## Jurassic Park, what went wrong?

 The talk started by watching a number of fragments from the movie.
-We could see how the scientists don´t like the project when they explain it to them, how the Park keeper is attacked by a velociraptor, the software developer dissables the security system, how the lawyer is taken by a T-rex,...
+We could see how the scientists don´t like the Jurassic park project when the Product Owner explain it to them, how the Park keeper is attacked by a velociraptor, how the software developer dissables the security system, how the stakeholder is taken by a T-rex,...

-Normally time is a limiting factor so we took the main issues, bassically some person is eaten.
+Normally time is a limiting factor so we took the main issues, in this case _some person is eaten by a dinosaur_:
-TRex ate a lawer, Velociraptor ate a park keeper, Velociraptor eats a mathematician,...
+- TRex ate a lawer
+- Velociraptor ate a park keeper
-In this case we took the following because he was the only person that didn´t belong to the company:
+- Velociraptor eats a mathematician.

+Specifically we took:

 > TRex eats a lawyer, Donald Gennaro.

+It was because he was the only person that didn´t belong to the company
 ## Jurassic Park, why Donald Gennaro is eaten by a Tyrannosaurus?

-Donal Gennaro represents the investors of the park.
+Donald Gennaro represents the investors of the park.
 He wants to check what these scientists are doing there and the safety of the park.

 Let´s see how he dies: